BrauCamaH/astro-portfolio/src/pages/blog/getting-started-unityui.md

 Now you should add a id to the button, this is the way to start programming because we will need a reference of the button.

 The code above shows the implementation of a restart button, once clicked the Restart Button the Scene Manager will load the current scene.
 Note that we need the Unity.UIElements scope to reference a UIDocument, At the
-Start function we get a the root visual element where will be reference the button using a generic function that accepts as parameter the decided id assigned before.
+Start function we get the root visual element where will be reference the button using a generic function that accepts as parameter the decided id assigned before.

 ```csharp
 using UnityEngine;